crystal-lang/crystal/_gitbook/syntax_and_semantics/macros.md

 When a macro is invoked you can access the current scope, or type, with a special instance variable: `@type`.
 The type of this variable is `TypeNode`, which gives you access to type information at compile time.

+Note that `@type` is always the *instance* type, even when the macro is invoked in a class method.

 ### Constants

 Macros can access constants.
 For example: